rlucioni/recipes/recipes/oatmeal-raisin-cookies.md

 # Oatmeal Raisin Cookies

+Makes about 20 cookies

 ## Ingredients

-- 6 tablespoons butter, softened
-- generous 1/4 cup white sugar
-- generous 1/4 cup brown sugar, packed
-- 1 egg
-- 1/2 teaspoon vanilla extract
-- 100 grams all-purpose flour
+- 140 grams all-purpose flour
+- 1/2 teaspoon salt
 - 1/2 teaspoon baking soda
 - 1/4 teaspoon ground cinnamon
-- 1/4 teaspoon salt
+- 1/4 teaspoon nutmeg
+- 145 grams brown sugar
+- 100 grams sugar
+- 4 tablespoons unsalted butter
+- 1/2 cup vegetable oil
+- 1 egg
+- 1 egg yolk
+- 1 teaspoon vanilla extract
-- generous 1 1/3 cup rolled oats
+- 255 grams old-fashioned rolled oats
-- 1/2 cup golden raisins
+- 3/4 cup raisins or other dried fruit

 ## Instructions

-1. Cream butter and sugars until smooth.
-2. Beat in egg and vanilla until fluffy.
+1. Preheat oven to 375°F.
-3. Sift together flour, baking soda, cinnamon, and salt.
-Mix into wet ingredients.
+2. Whisk together flour, salt, baking soda, cinnamon, and nutmeg.
+Reserve.
+3. Measure sugars into a heatproof bowl.
+Brown butter in a skillet, then pour over sugars.
+Whisk together.
+Whisk in oil, then egg, egg yolk, and vanilla.
-4. Fold in oats and raisins.
-Preheat oven to 375°F.
+4. Incorporate flour mixture with wooden spoon or spatula.
+Stir in oats and dried fruit.
-5. Place tablespoon-size balls on lined baking sheet.
-6. Bake until golden brown, about 14 minutes, turning halfway through.
-Refrigerate dough between batches.

-Let cool on cooling rack before eating.
-Store at room temperature in an air-tight container.
+5. Scoop and roll into balls, pressing into 2-3" disks.
+Damp hands prevent sticking.
+6. Bake one sheet at a time until edges are set and lightly browned and centers are soft but not wet, about 10 minutes.
+Let cool on sheet for 5 minutes before transfering to wire rack.